refractionPOINT/lce_doc/docs/qs-sase.md

                         comma separated list of DNS servers overrides it if specified
 ```
 The name is the `name` that will be associated with the `lc-net` device.
 We recommend using a user identifier like an email address.
-If you use an email address, you can specify the `--email-user` flag and the QR code + configuration file will be emailed directly to the `name` (email address).
+If you use an email address, you can specify the `--email-user` flag.
+The QR code + configuration file will be emailed directly to the `name` (email address).

 The `--name-file` option allows you to specify a file containing all the names to provision.

 The `--output` can be used to send the configuration files directly to a directory.

-An example provisioning a basic new client:
+An example of provisioning a basic new client:

 ```
 python3 -m limacharlie net client provision --name test@mycorp.com --email-user MY-INSTALLATION-KEY
 ```

-An example provisioning a client in the 10.42.0.0/16 range and excluding the local IP range 100.115.92.200/28 from the VPN:
+An example of provisioning a client in the 10.42.0.0/16 range and excluding the local IP range 100.115.92.200/28 from the VPN:

 ```
 python3 -m limacharlie net client provision --name test@mycorp.com --email-user --within-range 10.43.1.0/24 --exclude-local-ranges 100.115.92.200/28 MY-INSTALLATION-KEY